irisonia/ServicePathMapper/README.md

 ## Developer Notes

-Feedback is welcome, and I truly hope you benefit from the project!
+Feedback is welcome!

 Before opening a new issue, please check the [open issues](https://github.com/irisonia/ServicePathMapper/issues) to see if your topic has already been reported or is being discussed.

-### CodeBehaviorAlert
+### CodeBehaviorError

-If the program ever raises a `CodeBehaviorAlert`, this indicates an internal consistency or logic issue.
+If the program ever raises a `CodeBehaviorError`, this indicates an internal consistency or logic issue.

-**Please open a GitHub issue** describing the error and the circumstances that led to it.
+**Please open a [GitHub issue](https://github.com/irisonia/ServicePathMapper/issues)** describing the error and the circumstances that led to it.

-### Contributing & Roadmap
+### Community Feedback & Roadmap

+Check out the [open issues](https://github.com/irisonia/ServicePathMapper/issues) for planned enhancements and feature proposals!

+**Upvote** the enhancements that would benefit you most.

+**Comment** with your use cases, suggestions, or refinements—your feedback helps prioritize development and ensures new features meet real needs.

+If you have ideas for new analytics, stats, or features, feel free to open a new issue or join the discussion.

-If you encounter a bug, have feedback, or new ideas, please open a new issue or join the discussion on existing ones.
+If you encounter a bug, please open a new issue or join the discussion on existing ones.

+Your engagement directly shapes the future of this project!

 **Note:** Pull requests are not being accepted at this time.